speedscale/docs/docs/reference/technology-support.md

 Protocol Support

-Speedscale replays involve three distinct steps that are supported separately: **Observe**, **Analyze**, and **Playback**.
-It is possible to have observability into one protocol without necessarily having full replay support.
+Speedscale replays involve three distinct steps that are supported separately: **Capture**, **Analyze**, and **Playback**.
+It is possible to have observability (Capture) into one protocol without necessarily having full replay support.
+Please reach out if you need support for a technology not in this list.

 ### Supported <a href="#supported" id="supported"></a>